annikabrundyn/scalable_logistic_regression/README.md

 I've also implemented the [SklearnDataModule](https://pytorch-lightning-bolts.readthedocs.io/en/latest/sklearn_datamodule.html) - a class that conveniently puts any Numpy array dataset into PyTorch DataLoaders.

+**Check out the Bolts documentation if you have any questions about how to use this model**
+* Logistic Regression docs
+* Sklearn DataModule docs

 Train this model on any Numpy dataset as follows (here I'm demonstrating with the Sklearn Iris dataset):

 ```python